ryan-roemer/loose-bits/_posts/2012-11-19-sphinx-bootstrap-theme-updates.md

     'navbar_fixed_top': "true",

     # Location of link to source.
-    # Options are "nav" (default), "footer" or anything else to exclude.
+    # Options are "nav" (default), "footer".
     'source_link_position': "nav",
 }
 {% endhighlight %}

-Notably, this gives us a dark black navigation bar that is fixed to the top of the page during any scrolling.
+Notably, this gives us a dark navigation bar that is fixed to the top of the page during any scrolling.

 ### Django Cloud Browser

-[Django Cloud Browser][cb_gh] is a reusable [Django][django] for browsing and downloading files stored in various cloud datastores (like Amazon Web Services S3, Rackspace Cloud Files, etc.).
+[Django Cloud Browser][cb_gh] is a reusable [Django][django] application for browsing and downloading files stored in various cloud datastores (e.g., Amazon Web Services S3, Rackspace Cloud Files).
 The [API documentation][cb_site] uses the Bootstrap Theme with (mostly) the default options.

 [![Django Cloud Browser][img_sbt_cb]][img_sbt_cb]
 [img_sbt_cb]: {{ img_dir }}/sbt_cb.png

-The only real tweak is setting `'source_link_position': "footer"` to move the documentation source code link to the bottom of each page.
+The only real tweak is setting `'source_link_position': "footer"` to move the documentation source code link down from the navigation bar to the bottom of each page.

 ## Navigation Menu Dropdowns

-The navigation bar menus are now hierarchically arranged into dropdowns and sub-menus for easier navigation that looks a lot better than the previous theme incarnations (which just used hacked-up CSS whitespace padding).
+The navigation bar menus are now hierarchically arranged into dropdowns and sub-menus for easier navigation.
+This looks a lot better than the previous theme incarnations (which just used hacked-up CSS whitespace padding).

 [![Navbar Menu Dropdowns][img_sbt_nav_dropdown_hl]][img_sbt_nav_dropdown_hl]